IMPORTANT! Please read this page before registering! It will save you time in the long run!!

 Your registration automatically sends an e-mail to the project advisor asking for approval of the presentation.
 You must have an advisor’s approval to participate by clicking “Submit to Advisor for Approval” link at bottom of page.
 (Note: Advisors will not approve registrations without abstracts.)

 Many students who deliver talks use PowerPoint (this is the only presentation software we support).
-Workshops on effective PowerPoint are offered before the Summit.
-All students with PowerPoint presentations must submit their presentations to Classroom Technology and Event Support (CTES) staff located in Pettigrew 118D no later than noon on Thursday, 28 March– absolutely no exceptions!
-Presentations may be brought on a flash drive, CD-ROM, or copied from your Paris account.
+All students with PowerPoint presentations must submit their presentations to Classroom Technology and Event Support (CTES) staff located in Pettigrew 115 no later than noon on Thursday, 27 March– absolutely no exceptions!
+PowerPoint presentations are submitted through Lyceum.
 The CTES staff will load your PowerPoint onto the computer in room in which you are presenting.
 You cannot use your own computer for your presentation, nor can you load your presentation or make changes to it on the day of the Summit.
 This is too risky and puts other students’ presentations in jeopardy.

-Students presenting their research in poster format may create their posters by hand, though most students prefer to design their poster using InDesign or PowerPoint and have it printed (for a fee of $20) on a large-format printer in Office Services (Lane Hall).
+Students presenting their research in poster format may create their posters by hand, though most students prefer to design their poster using InDesign or PowerPoint and have it printed on a large-format printer in Office Services (Lane Hall).
+The Dean of the Faculty’s office covers the cost of printing one poster per poster presenter.
 Workshops on effective poster design are offered by the Imaging Center before the Summit.
-The deadline for the submission of electronic files for poster printing to Office Services is Tuesday, 26 March at noon.
+The deadline for the submission of electronic files for poster printing to Office Services is Tuesday, 25 March at noon.
 Submitting earlier than that crazy and crowded morning is strongly encouraged.
 No late submissions are accepted.